Floye-hub/Cobblemon-Quests-Reloaded/README.md

 Better behavior and integration with modern Cobblemon APIs

-(“Optional”) Add your specific changes here, if you want the description to reflect your fork’s improvements
+(Optional) Add your specific changes here

-For Players
+🎮 For Players

 Simply install this mod on both client and server.
 If the modpack or server includes Cobblemon-related quests, they will automatically appear in your quest book.

-For Quest Creators
+🛠 For Quest Creators

-Cobblemon Quests Reloaded provides new task types for FTB Quests, allowing you to design questlines involving Cobblemon interactions such as:
+Cobblemon Quests Reloaded provides new FTB Quests task types, allowing you to design questlines involving Cobblemon interactions such as:

 Capturing